cbrown24/trade-aggregator/README.md

 -   Groups that contain only 1 trade are to be expected (e.g. CorrelationID 222).
 This will be a simple case of an inline comparison and output.
 -   Incomplete Groups need to be outputted as Pending (e.g. CorrelationID 200 where the second trade never arrived).
 -   ID fields are strings, all other fields are integers (positive and negative).
--   Memory consumption and Big O notation are important.
-Your solution will be profiled withy several input files.
 ```

 additional: